 A reduced demand for forage would help improve the vigor of vegetation and allow for seedling establishment and increased ground cover, thereby helping to establish and maintain a TNEB.
 If precipitation remains near or above long-term average levels, this reduced demand for forage would facilitate recovery from the extended drought and result in improved vegetative trend of key forage species.
-Long-term rangeland health would improve within the allotments as key forage and riparian areas would receive less use, especially during time of drought when wild burros are hardest on these areas.
+Long-term rangeland health would improve within the allotment as key forage and riparian areas would receive less use, especially during times of drought.